-Keeping your vacation rental property clean is a pretty simple process, but is it?
 With this Vacation Rental Cleaning Checklist, we’ll make sure you remember all of the smaller jobs that you need to try to do monthly.
 We also have a list of products that we recommend for short-term rental property owners and you can check it out here!

 We’ll bet that you don’t remember to wash your curtains every three to six months or wash your scatter cushion covers after every guest.
 Who knew, right?
-Well, hopefully, you knew if you’re running a short-term rental listing like an Airbnb.
+Well, hopefully, you knew if you’re running a short-term rental listing like an Airbnb

 Here is our Vacation Rental Cleaning Checklist!